 Do you like to travel, study and learn about different cultures?
 If you answered “YES” to this question then Study Abroad at NC State may be the educational experience for you.
 The PRTM Department sponsors several study abroad trips annually.
-Whether you are interested in Tourism, Natural Resources, Sports or Recreation there is a program to meet your interests.
+Whether you are interested in Tourism, Natural Resources, Sport Management or Recreation there is a program to meet your interests.
 Each of the study abroad programs feature experiential learning and cultural immersion opportunities.
 Students traverse throughout the country to experience the natural environment, historical attractions and cultural tapestry of the society.
-Each year the department offers trips to different locations, including Australia, New Zealand, Southern France and Italy.
+Each year the department offers trips to different locations, including the UK, Germany, Australia, New Zealand, Southern France and Italy.

-Southern France and Italy!
+Southern France and Italy

 Situated in the world-famous French Riviera, NC State students will experience first hand the impact that tourism, sports, and event management have on the cultural aspects of the French and Italian Provence.
 Students will visit historical and modern sites that have provided the area with big businesses such as the Cannes Film Festival and Monaco races, as well as provided a destination for international congresses and conventions.
 Courses include cross-cultural perceptions, traditions versus modernity, community planning and development (mass tourism vs. sustainable activities).
 Based in Antibes near the SKEMA Business School campus in Nice, students will be immersed in the area to gain cultural understanding, have experiential learning opportunities, and participate in service learning experiences.
 This three-week course will be face paced, diverse, and interactive with local residents as well as tourism and sport management professionals in the destination.
 It offers a unique geographic setting, between the Alps and the Mediterranean Sea.

-South Queensland, Australia!
+South Queensland, Australia

-Known as the Sunshine State, Queensland is home to lush green rainforests, golden beaches, the remote bush, and the spectacular marine diversity of the Great Barrier Reef.
+Known as the Sunshine State, Queensland is home to lush green rain forests, golden beaches, the remote bush, and the spectacular marine diversity of the Great Barrier Reef.
 We’ll begin our program in the beautiful city of Brisbane, then venture off to iconic Australian ecosystems.
 South Queensland has a wonderful temperate climate throughout the year with plenty of sunshine, and expected program daytime temperatures typically in the 70’s.

 Because of the continent’s great age, extremely variable weather patterns, and long-term geographic isolation, much of Australia’s biota is unique and diverse.
 About 85% of flowering plants, 84% of mammals, more than 45% of birds, and 89% of in-shore, temperate-zone fish are endemic.
 Australia has the greatest number of reptiles of any country with 755 species.